 These are by far the most used telephone services used.
 I use them all the time when the weather in the remote parts I operate is looking iffy for the day.
-Getting a second opinion of a specialist really helps solidify my weather decision.
+Getting a second opinion from a specialist really helps solidify my weather decision.

-Most large jets, corporate jets, and IFR-equipped helicopters all come with an onboard weather radar.
+Most large jets, corporate jets, and IFR-equipped helicopters all come with onboard weather radar.
 This device sits in the nose section of the aircraft and sweeps side to side looking for precipitation in the upcoming airspace.

 When the radio signal sent out from the radar reflects back off precipitation it gets shown on a screen in the cockpit.
 The larger the precipitation drops and the more the amount of them, will show up as patches of varying color that identify the intensity of the weather ahead.

-For pilots of smaller aircraft that do not have the luxury or bank balance to have a weather radar installed they can use a really handy function with a Sirus XM membership.
+For pilots of smaller aircraft that do not have the luxury or bank balance to have a weather radar installed, they can use a really handy function with a Sirus XM membership.

-Sirius offers an aviation weather service that can be used on a standalone device or linked to an iPad running a navigation software like Foreflight or Garmin Pilot.
-For use with the iPads, a small antenna can be purchased, linked to the iPad then the pilot will receive textual and graphical weather data right on their iPad screen.
+Sirius offers an aviation weather service that can be used on a standalone device or linked to an iPad running navigation software like Foreflight or Garmin Pilot.
+For use with the iPads, a small antenna can be purchased, and linked to the iPad then the pilot will receive textual and graphical weather data right on their iPad screen.